GarettKaube/Dynamic-Causal-Effects-of-U.S-Interest-Rates-on-the-S-P-500/README.md

 ## Goal:
 See how the change of the FED rate or other measures of interest rates affect the returns on S&P 500 over time on a monthly basis.
+Also using structural vector autoregressions to assess how monetary policy shocks effect the S&P 500